Sanglorian/orcus/Orcus Rulebook - current.md

 When you attempt to influence someone through overt threats, hostile actions, and physical violence, the GM might ask you to make an Intimidate check.
 Examples include trying to pry information out of a prisoner, convincing street thugs to back down from a confrontation, or using the edge of a broken bottle to convince a sneering vizier to reconsider a decision.

+The special Deter and Unnerve actions have their own rules.
+Otherwise, the DC should be based on the Recommended Difficult Classes by Level table at the start of this chapter, using the level of the target of the Intimidate check.

 ### Deter

 See the Deter action.